umbraco/UmbracoDocs/generic/contribute/getting-started.md

 ## Writing documentation locally

-We recommend using a text editor like Visual Studio Code, rather than an Integrated Development Environment (IDE) like Visual Studio, for making changes to the documentation on your local machine.
+We recommend using a text editor like Visual Studio Code for making changes to the documentation on your local machine.
+We do not recommend using an Integrated Development Environment (IDE) like Visual Studio, for making changes to the documentation on your local machine.
+This is because the IDE may create files in the project which are not needed for the document changes to be implemented.

 ## Multi-version documentation